Blink Security Camera Review 2023: Affordable, But Is It Reliable?

 - For similarly affordable cloud storage, check out Blink’s sister-company Ring in our Ring review.
 You’ll be surprised by how big their camera lineup is.

-Blink started out in 2014 as a startup seeking support from crowdfunding communities to develop a battery-powered indoor camera.
-Three years later, it had a full suite of indoor cameras, outdoor cameras, and a video doorbell.
+As a company, Blink started out in 20214 seeking support from the crowdfunding community to develop an affordable, easy-to-use battery-operated indoor camera.
+Three years later, they had a full suite of indoor and outdoor cameras as well as a high-quality video doorbell.

 Since battery-powered cameras are Blink’s forte, our team decided to test out the Blink Outdoor.
 From its phenomenal battery life to its live-streaming limits, we’ve got all the details on the good and the bad of this battery-powered camera.